API reference#

 and related methods) and then execute (get()

-and related methods) tasks stored in agraph
+and related methods) computations stored in agraph

 The default key to